wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     set "BASELINE DB REPOSITORY" to "VIRGIN"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "WORDPRESS"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export SELECTED_TEMPLATE="1"
+>     export WEBSITE_DISPLAY_NAME="My Wordpress Demo"
+>     export APPLICATION="wordpress"
+>     export BUILD ARCHIVE CHOICE="virgin"
+>     export BASELINE DB REPOSITORY="VIRGIN"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="WORDPRESS"

 ----------------------

 To find what to set your application credentials to ssh onto your new build machine sudo to root and cat the application_credentials.dat file that the build generated as shown below